 MYrisk – Multiple risks management of extreme events in fast growing (mega)cities in Myanmar

-The transdisciplinary research project MYrisk aims at developing a sustainable, integrative, and culturally appropriate urban risk management for the megacity Yangon, Myanmar.
-Scientific concepts will be developed and made applicable for other fast growing (mega)cities in Myanmar and Southeast Asia.
+The transdisciplinary research project MYrisk aims at developing a sustainable, integrative and culturally appropriate urban risk management for the megacity Yangon, Myanmar.
+Scientific concepts will be developed and made applicable for other fast growing (mega)cities in Myanmar and in Southeast Asia.

-• conceptualization and evaluation of an effective, inclusive, culturally adapted prevention program for the civil society, in raising awareness on natural disasters and personal preparedness, incl. the loss of personal documents
+- conceptualization and evaluation of an effective, inclusive, culturally adapted prevention programme for the civil society, in raising awareness on natural disasters and personal preparedness, incl. the loss of personal documents

-• conceptualization of a prevention program for the loss of the economic basis with a focus on system-relevant services, such as private clinics, food, and water providers
+- conceptualization of a prevention programme for the loss of the economic basis with a focus on system-relevant services, such as private clinics, food, and water providers

 Project lead: